 In a world of mobile apps, we all know and use only a very little part of what is available there for iOS and Android.
 Apple’s App Store and Google Play have more than 2 million apps each.
 But not all of them can be called famous or cool.

 In a world of mobile apps, we all know and use only a very little part of what is available there for iOS and Android.
 Apple’s App Store and Google Play have more than 2 million apps each.
 But not all of them can be called famous or cool.
 Let’s try to figure out the nature and background of popular apps.

 Analytics - what to track and measure?

 Everything in our world is relative.
 The same thing is with mobile app success - how can we compare different apps and say which one is more successful?
 How can we understand the way to improve the level of success of particular app?
-We definitely need to have some metrics, to gather the numbers and to analyze them.
+We definitely need to use mobile app development services to have some metrics, gather the numbers and analyze them.
 This is actually what analytics is - the discovery, interpretation, and communication of meaningful patterns in data.

 The most important metrics in our case are: